-In 2017, there is only one minor occupational accident incurred, which one of our service staff injured his wrist carelessly.
-This staff have received proper medical treatment, and will be compensated according to local Labour Law.
-Except for above, there is no other occupational accidents, and no occupational diseases were reported in this year.
+In 2018, there is no occupational accidents, and no occupational diseases were reported in this year.
 We have achieved excellent results in controlling safety hazards in connection with machine installation and maintenance, and stock management in our warehouse.

 All new staff members are required to attend our in-house safety training course.
 Staff who are exposed to potentially risky working environments are required to attend regular safety trainings.
 We also arrange for our qualified engineers to educate new service staff and share their experience.
 The Group has created a safe and clean working environment in its offices, and displays warning signs in its warehouse to prevent the mishandling of equipment.
 Also, we arrange personal protective clothing, gear and equipment for service staff when they work in customers' factories.